jla-gardner/load-atoms/dev/docs/source/datasets/Cu-POET.rst

 =======

-Cu dataset, with DFT labels, originally used for training symbolic interatomic potentials, using the POET framework (https://gitlab.com/muellergroup/poet)
+Cu dataset, with DFT labels, originally used for training symbolic interatomic potentials, using the POET framework (https://gitlab.com/muellergroup/poet).
+Also included are a selection of low index surfaces for testing.

 .. code-block:: python